toshimaru/auto-author-assign/README.md

 If not specified, `GITHUB_TOKEN` will be used by default.

-## Enable auto-author-assign for the issues
+## Enable auto-author-assign for issues

-An issue author can be automatically assigned as an issue assignee.
+An issue's author can be automatically assigned as an issue assignee.

 - Add `issues` to the trigger
 - Add `issues: write` to the permissions